akarnik23/mcp-spotify/README.md

 The server will start on `http://localhost:8000` with the MCP endpoint at `http://localhost:8000/mcp`.

+## 🧩 Architecture Note (FastAPI + FastMCP Hybrid)

+Note: FastMCP 2.x responses didn’t work well with Poke’s client in my testing due to response format differences.
+The client expects simpler JSON but errors on FastMCP’s structured content with "Cannot read properties of undefined (reading 'status')".
+This was reproducible with Interaction’s basic FastMCP template as well.

+So for now, this server uses a hybrid architecture where:
+- FastAPI endpoints deliver Poke‑compatible JSON
+- `@mcp.tool()` functions exist as future‑ready wrappers
+- Shared logic lives in `_http` functions to avoid duplication

+To try pure FastMCP later:
+1) replace the entire FastAPI main block with `mcp.run()`,
+2) optionally move each `_http` function’s logic into the corresponding `@mcp.tool()` (or keep wrappers calling `_http`), and
+3) remove FastAPI routes if no longer needed.

+This works with Poke today while keeping a clean migration path to pure FastMCP.

 ## 🔑 Getting Spotify API Credentials

 1. **Go to [Spotify Developer Dashboard](https://developer.spotify.com/dashboard)**